Award and contest recipients will be announced soon!

 Leave your handprint.
 Cut out paper handprints.
 Distribute these to students and ask them to write down how they hope to leave their handprint (make a difference) in the world.
 Post all the handprints on a prominent wall at school, using painters tape to adhere the hand prints.

 Celebrate the International Day of Happiness.
 Join the world in celebrating the International Day of Happiness on March 20.
-Here are suggested ways to participate.

 Build a Culture of Care